iamthecloverly/Social_media_app/Readme.md

-# Social media Clone with React, Redux, Node, Mongodb and Firebase.
+# Social media App with React, Redux, Node, Mongodb and Firebase.
 ## An social media application which includes following API end points as per the following requirements

 With API’s: